ihoraryku/weekly_report_v2/README.md

 ## Contact

-For questions or feedback, please contact [Your Name] at [Your Email].
+For questions or feedback, please contact Ihor Aryku at igorarycu@gmail.com.